Episode 191: PM Leadership Tools: Adaptive Project Leadership (Project Leadership Series) (Free)

 Adaptive project leadership is a project leadership tool that will help you identify the appropriate leadership style for your project team members.
 Just like every project is unique, so are your team members.
 Your leadership style has to follow suit.

 As a special bonus item, Susanne is making adaptive leadership white paper and worksheet available to all our listeners.
 We’re discussing the matrix from this paper in the interview, so you may want to take a look at the filled in matrix on page 3 first.
 You can manually download the worksheet from pm-podcast.com in episode 191.
-However, if you use iTunes, Google reader or any other kind of software to subscribe to and download our podcasts, then you will very likely already see this file on your computer.
+However, if you use Apple Podcasts, Google Podcasts, or any other app to subscribe to and download our podcasts, then you will very likely already see this file on your computer.

 Below are the first few pages of the transcript.
 The complete transcript is available to Premium subscribers only.